opencog/link-grammar/link-grammar/dict-atomese/README.md

   below.

 * Expire local cache entries (given by `dict_node_lookup`) after some time frame, forcing a fresh lookup from the server.
-(Only for CogStorage!)
-(Maybe this should involve some proxy agent?
-Maybe a `ProxyStorageNode`?)
+(Some kind of expiring ProxyNode ...)

 ----------